CDL-Quantum/Hackathon2022/team 8/Business_Application.md

 ### Architecture

 We gather open source space debris data and encode it for quantum computers.
-Our model is platform agnostic and can be run either on IBM hardware or Xanadu hardware.
+Our first model leverages gate-based quantum computing using the QAOA algorithm.
+It is platform agnostic and can be run either on IBM hardware or Xanadu hardware.
 In the near future, it will be also possible to run our model on quantum annealers such as D-Wave hardware.

-As a pre-processing step, we also use AI to clean and rank debris according to size, collection cost, etc.
+As a pre-processing step, we also use AI to clean and rank debris according to size, collection cost, etc. This process reduces the size of the problem to solve according to the collection priorities and makes the program more efficient to run.

 ### Business Model
 **Yearly Subscription:** We offer both on-premises and cloud deployment options for our model on a yearly subscription basis.